 There’s change afoot here at TTS.
-No, neither of us has gone transgender, and yes, it will include some more frequent posting.
+The biggest change and most noticeable will include some more frequent posting.
 This once-a-quarter pattern isn’t really working for us, although traffic has remained remarkably substantial.
 The internet is a fascinating place.
 First off, if you’re not following us on Facebook, Twitter, and Instagram, please do!
 You’ll find more frequent tidbits through those outlets than on the official blog, although this remains our home of homes.
 But all that’s not what I’m really here to talk about, either.
 This is first and foremost a car blog, and as such the interesting content is about cars.
 So brace yourselves, folks, as there are changes coming to the TTS fleet!

 This is not news, really, especially for those who know us well.
 I mean, in my house alone we are up to over 120 cars over the past 19.75 years of marriage.
 And that doesn’t include the 5 we had before we got married.
 There is a saying at my house: “Don’t get attached to the cars.”
 Well, actually, it’s more of a complaint, but whatever.
 In truth, my wife has not had that many cars in terms of daily driver, just a series of black Mercedes wagons (S210, S211, and now S212).
 My daily drivers change a little more frequently, but I’ve been driving the same 2013 E350 Bluetec diesel for over a year (!) now, largely because the car it replaced nearly left me in financial ruin and I couldn’t sell it if I wanted to.
 But I like it: it’s a little ordinary-looking but it gets great mileage and that turbodiesel torque gives you an awesome kick in the shorts.
 Childish?
 Perhaps.
 But fun nonetheless.